ad-si/adriansieber-com/_drafts/germany-you-have-failed-the-metric-system.md

-The funny (or rather sad) thing is that in 1996 the corresponding DIN standard (the German version of the ISO standard) declared YYYY-MM-DD the only valid date format in Germany.
+The funny (or rather sad) thing is that in 1996 the corresponding DIN standard (the German version of the ISO standard) declared YYYY&#8209;MM&#8209;DD the only valid date format in Germany.
-This means that all national institutions - educational as well as public - were supposed to use exclusively this format.
+This means that all national institutions — educational as well as public — were supposed to use exclusively this format.
 **I can't remember having learned it at school at all.** 😡 However, as the Germans did not really bother to use the format, they